MISP/misp-book/quick-start/README.md

 # Quick Start
 The Malware Information Sharing Platform (MISP) tool facilitates the exchange of Indicators of Compromise (IOCs) about targeted malware and attacks, within your community of trusted members.
 MISP is a distributed IOC database containing technical and non-technical information.
 Exchanging such information should result in faster detection of targeted attacks and improve the detection ratio, whilst also reducing the number of false positives.
+With the focus on automation and standards, MISP provides you with a powerful API via PyMISP, jump ahead to these chapters to get started.

 ## Create an Event